redlionvjx/DynamicDateTIme/README.md

 ```

 ## Drive your date related tests from a datasource
-The freedom here is the abilitiy to datadrive the dates as you would any other parameter in a parameterized test.
-Simply move your hardcoded date out of test script and parameterize your test date.
+Datadrive the dates as you would any other parameter in a parameterized test.
+Move your hardcoded date out of test script and parameterize your test date.

 ```
 [SomeDataSource]